garyzhubc/STAT406-2017/Lecture11/README.md

 ### Bagging a regression spline

-Does not provide that much of an advantage for linear predictors (why?)
-Nevertheless, let us try it on the `lidar` data, which, as before is randomly split into a training and test set:
+Bagging does not provide much of an advantage when applied to linear predictors (can you explain why?)
+Nevertheless, let us try it on the `lidar` data, which, as we did before, we randomly split into a training and test set:

 ``` r
 data(lidar, package='SemiPar')